Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: SNR Model Description

-\eeq These are the basic fluid equations we use, where we see that during the early stages of SN remnant evolution, the expansion can be determined without including the magnetic field influence.
+\eeq These are the basic fluid equations we use, where we see that during the early stages of SNR evolution, the expansion can be determined without including the magnetic field influence.